 Find an eye doctor in your area through the College of Optometrists of Ontario or the Ontario Association of Optometrists.

-The Lions Club may provide financial assistance for the cost of prescription eyeglasses.
-Contact your local Lions Club organization for more information on assistance with prescription glasses expenses. |
+Lions Club International: The Lions Club may provide financial assistance for the cost of prescription eyeglasses.
+Contact your local Lions Club organization for more information on assistance with prescription glasses expenses.

-Ontario Works | Families receiving assistance from Ontario Works can contact their local Ontario Works office for more information on assistance with vision care expenses for your children, including prescription eyeglasses. |
+Ontario Works: Families receiving assistance from Ontario Works can contact their local Ontario Works office for more information on assistance with vision care expenses for your children, including prescription eyeglasses.

-Ontario Disability Support Program | Families receiving assistance Ontario Disability Support Program can contact their local Ontario Works office for more information on assistance with vision care expenses for your children, including prescription eyeglasses. |
+Ontario Disability Support Program: Families receiving assistance Ontario Disability Support Program can contact their local Ontario Works office for more information on assistance with vision care expenses for your children, including prescription eyeglasses.

-Interim Federal Health Program (IFHP) | The IFHP provides limited, temporary coverage of health-care benefits to resettled refugees, refugee claimants and certain other groups who are not eligible for provincial or territorial health insurance. |
+Interim Federal Health Program (IFHP): The IFHP provides limited, temporary coverage of health-care benefits to resettled refugees, refugee claimants and certain other groups who are not eligible for provincial or territorial health insurance.

-Non-insured health benefits for First Nations and Inuit.
-The program provides eligible clients with coverage for benefits not available under other federal, provincial, territorial or private health insurance.
+Non-Insured Health Benefits Program (for First Nations and Inuit): Provides eligible clients with coverage for benefits not available under other federal, provincial, territorial or private health insurance.
 Vision care benefits are covered in accordance with program policies.
 These policies are set out in the NIHB Vision Care Benefit Policy Framework and Vision Care Benefit List.
-Benefits must be provided by an NIHB-recognized provider. |
+Benefits must be provided by an NIHB-recognized provider.